Exit & Emergency Lighting · Connecticut

 Do exit signs need to be illuminated at all times?

 Yes, whenever the building is occupied.
-Exit signs must be either internally illuminated or externally lit by a continuously powered fixture, and must remain visible during a power loss for the same 90-minute minimum.
+Exit signs must be either internally illuminated or externally lit by a continuously powered fixture, and must remain visible during a power loss.
 Photoluminescent signs are accepted only in specific occupancies under the IBC; we will tell you which exit signs in your building qualify.

 Can Titan inspect emergency lighting another contractor installed?